Guides

 how to store an electric blanket?

-If you want to store away your heated blanket it is best to carefully roll it beforehand, instead of folding it, this avoids causing any damage to the wires and helps your electric blanket last longer.
+If you want to store away your heated blanket, it’s best to carefully roll it beforehand, instead of folding it.
+This avoids causing any damage to the wires and helps your electric blanket last longer.

 First, disconnect the power lead from the blanket by lifting the flap so the small round button is released.
 Then, pull to release the cord.
-The blanket section is then suitable to be machine washed as wool at 40°C and either air dried or low heat tumble dried.
-All Silentnight blankets are machine washable but not suitable to be dry cleaned, please follow the manufacturer’s instructions if you are unsure.
+The blanket section is then suitable to be machine washed the same way as wool at 40°C and either air dried or low heat tumble dried.
+All Silentnight blankets are machine washable but not suitable to be dry cleaned.
+Please follow the manufacturer’s instructions if you’re unsure.

 how hot do electric blankets get?

-Electric blankets can be set to a variety of temperatures, depending on what you desire.
-The lower temperatures tend to be around 18 -25 degrees Celsius but they can go as hot as 56 degrees Celsius.
+Electric blankets can be set to a variety of temperatures, depending on your preference.
+The lower temperatures tend to be around 18 -25°C, but they can go as hot as 56°C.

 should electric blankets go above or below mattress protectors?

-The electric blanket should be "sandwiched" between the mattress topper and the bottom sheet that you sleep on.
-If you have selected a mattress topper for its body moulding properties, you will notice a difference in the feel when you put an electric blanket on top of it.
+The electric blanket should be "sandwiched" between the mattress protector and the bottom sheet that you sleep on.
+Your electric blanket should also be placed above your mattress topper however, if you’ve selected your topper for its body moulding properties, you will notice a difference in the feel when you put an electric blanket on top of it.

 do you sleep over or under an electric blanket?